 As a director I re-imagine the relationship between artist and audience exploring unexpected and often intimate encounters with opera, evolving new associations between character, music, text, movement and space where the relationship between singing actors and instrumentalists is central to the presentation of an integrated music drama.
 I work towards productions that reflect a poetic reality.
 I facilitate the creation of mentally and emotionally engaged characters in situations from which conflicts arise that in turn engage the audience.
 I am less concerned with finding contemporary parallels for these situations (though this may be a resonance for the audience) and more concerned in my artistic practice with extensions of dream and myth that engage the audience at another and quite instinctive level of reality.

-sustained power, searing interiority and superlative musicianship and stage craft.
+“sustained power, searing interiority and superlative musicianship and stage craft”.
+The West Australian 2014

-a terrific production of an underperformed work…Thomas de Mallet Burgess and Chris van Tuinen are doing great things in Perth at the moment, and Lost and Found Opera are truly offering something different for audiences…The Emperor of Atlantis is one of the most inventive productions you are likely to see this year.
+“a terrific production of an underperformed work…Thomas de Mallet Burgess is doing great things in Perth at the moment, and Lost and Found Opera are truly offering something different for audiences…The Emperor of Atlantis is one of the most inventive productions you are likely to see this year.”
+Limelight 2014

 (image from La Traviata, Malmö Opera)